 Vancouver Heritage Foundation’s Places That Matter plaque project began in 2011 to celebrate Vancouver’s 125th anniversary of incorporation as a city, and the goal of the project is to raise awareness about the people, places and events that tell the story of Vancouver’s history.

-See all 125 sites on the Google map
+See all 125 sites on the Google map with information and images

 Click the image to view the gallery in full size